in28minutes/in28minutes.github.io/_posts/2017-01-17-spring-boot-basic-rest-service-top20.md

 }
 ```

-Below picture shows how we can execute this Post Service from Postman - my favorite tool to run rest services.
+Below picture shows how we can execute this Post operation from Postman - my favorite tool to run rest services.
 Make sure you go to the Body tab and select raw.
 Select JSON from the dropdown.
 Copy above request into body.

 The URL we use is http://localhost:8080/students/Student1/courses.